 Conservation Ecology Centre

-The site itself presented several challenges from a design and planning perspective, including erosion, bushfire, coastal landscape, and flora and fauna considerations.
-Our Planning team coordinated an extensive consultant team to address each challenge and obtain the planning approvals for the project.
+The site itself presented several challenges from a design and planning perspective, including erosion, bushfires, the coastal landscape, and flora and fauna considerations.
+Our Planning team worked with consultants to address each challenge and obtain the planning approvals for the project.

-We have also provided ongoing input into the design and layout of the future visitor centre which will be the architectural focal point of the site.
+Tract also provided ongoing input into the design and layout of the future visitor centre, which will become the architectural focal point of the site.

 CEC will invest all surplus generated by this venture into conservation of the Otways’ ecosystems.
 Their business model will provide a reliable and sustainable funding stream that will increase capacity to employ qualified ecologists to undertake conservation projects.
 Awarded a Silver Medal at the 2021 Victorian Tourism Awards, the project has been recognised for its significant addition to Victoria’s tourism offering and the visitor economy of the Great Ocean Road.